 This product is a custom designed upgrade to the original BCG800XL Smart Grinder impeller.
 It also works successfully with the original BCG800 (non-XL version) and the BCG600SIL products.
 Users report it works with the BCG400 also.
 One user reported that it does NOT fit the BCG820

 , so be aware if you have that model.

 - The design intentionally has very tight tolerances, so you can perfectly fit it to your unit with a very small amount of sanding.
 Usually it's a perfect fit out of the box, but each grinder is slightly different and so this small extra step might be necessary.

-- If you choose one of the polished options above your impeller will go through a special vibration polishing tumbler where fine beads smooth out the surface, removing the coarse graininess left by the printing process.
-The result is less rough, and the smoother surface reduces friction which in turn, slightly improves the flow of the ground coffee.
+- If you choose the "processed" option above your impeller will go through a vibration tumbler where fine beads partially reduce the coarse graininess left by the printing process.
+The result is less rough, and the smoother surface reduces friction which in turn should slightly improve the flow of the ground coffee.